ShivangShandilya/SDE-Sheet/CONTRIBUTING.md

 **11.** **Congratulations!** You've made your first contribution to **SDE-Sheet**! 🙌🏼

-**_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the CodeOpsEditor project forward.
+**_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the SDE-Sheet project forward.
 Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase._**

 ---